superruzafa/visual-scala-reference/_en/functions/reverse.md

 `reverse` creates a collection by reversing the order of the elements.

-@include [figure.html source="images/reverse.svg" desc="Diagram of the function reverse"]
+@include [figure.html source="images/reverse.svg" desc="Diagram of the reverse function"]